ericminikel/cureffi/_posts/2015-11-17-chemical-biology-19.markdown

 We don't yet know how many cancer dependencies there are, but it may prove to be a tractable number such as 20 or 40.
 So personalized medicine for cancer doesn't have to mean a different drug for every individual, just one for every dependency.
 In the future we can imagine a greater number of targeted therapies, with patients undergoing tumor genome sequencing to identify key dependencies that can be targeted therapeutically.

+### addenda from discussion section 2015-11-17

+Only a fraction of cells in a tumor, known as cancer stem cells, are capable of unlimited cell division - for a review, see [[Vidal 2014]].
+They often assume a quiescent state where they are not dividing and thus cannot be killed by antimitotic chemotherapy.
+Therefore they are often the basis for resistance and relapse.

+The paper for discussion this week was [[Ito 2008]].
+This paper shows that a protein called PML is important for keeping a population of cells quiescent in chronic myeloid leukemia, thus allowing those cells to avoid being killed by antimitotic chemotherapies, and thereby stick around and cause relapse later.
+Arsenic trioxide reduces PML levels, thus inducing these cells to start proliferating, so that chemotherapy kills them.

 [Luo 2009]: http://www.ncbi.nlm.nih.gov/pubmed/19269363 "Luo J, Solimini NL, Elledge SJ.
 Principles of cancer therapy: oncogene and non-oncogene addiction.
 Cell.
 2009 Mar 6;136(5):823-37. doi: 10.1016/j.cell.2009.02.024.
 Erratum in: Cell.
 2009 Aug 21;138(4):807.
 PubMed PMID: 19269363; PubMed Central PMCID: PMC2894612."